Demand for Blockchain Developers Continues to Expand

 Ethereum provided a solution to run smart contracts and launched in July 2015.
 This brought the concept of DApps (aka decentralized apps) into the mainstream, and digital tokens were distributed to many people.

 In the last two years, many companies like Intel, IBM, and J.P.
-Morgan started (or supported) working on private networks, which can be run by any organization and can be used to implement particular business requirements (like an internal ledger of operations inside the company).
+Morgan have started (or supported) working on private networks.
+These networks can be run by any organization and used to implement particular business requirements (like an internal ledger of operations inside the company).

-Their support gave rise to blockchain-based solutions like Hyperledger, R3 Corda, and Quorum, an enterprise-focused version of Ethereum started by J.P.
+Their support led to blockchain-based solutions like Hyperledger, R3 Corda, and Quorum, an enterprise-focused version of Ethereum started by J.P.
 Morgan.
-These solutions can handle many use cases that cannot be supported by public networks.
+These solutions can handle many use cases that public networks cannot support.
 For example, they have much better transaction throughput, additional security layers, and specific consensus algorithms.

 What is proof of work?

-The proof-of-work system is one in which the sender of a message (or the creator of a kind of transaction) needs to perform work to sign the operation, a very time-consuming process.
+The proof-of-work system requires the sender of a message (or the creator of a kind of transaction) to perform work to sign the operation, a very time-consuming process.
 They need to bear the cost in an economic sense.
-But the process of verification of this work is easy and fast, so that everyone can do it in a very short period.
+However, the verification process for this work is easy and fast, so everyone can do it quickly.

-This approach was first used in the hashcash algorithm—later to be used as bitcoin’s core mining function—to eliminate spammers.
-To send an email, the sender first needed to calculate the SHA1 hash from specific input data such that it would contain a particular number of zeros.
+This approach was first used in the hashcash algorithm—later to be used as Bitcoin’s core mining function—to eliminate spammers.
+To send an email, the sender first must calculate the SHA1 hash from specific input data to contain a particular number of zeros.

-The difficulty level was established such that a modern computer took about one second to complete the hash, but for spammers, who need to send thousands of messages at once, it would carry a very high economic cost, making the business of spamming unprofitable.
+The difficulty level was established such that a modern computer took about one second to complete the hash.
+Still, for spammers, who need to send thousands of messages at once, it would carry a very high economic cost, making spamming unprofitable.

-This approach is used in bitcoin for similar reasons.
+This approach is used in Bitcoin for similar reasons.
 One main difference is in the target time for resolving the puzzle.
 When you mine a bitcoin, it needs to consume enough resources to guarantee that a new block will not be created too fast—it could cause many orphan blocks, and more blocks have to be mined to confirm the transaction.
-Unlike with the original email context for hashcash, on average, a new bitcoin block is signed every ten minutes.

-Why do we need to use public-key cryptography in a blockchain?
+Why do we need to use public-key cryptography?

 We use cryptography to verify the sender/creator of a specific transaction.
 Without encryption, every operation could be easily reassigned, and then the network could be corrupted.